Azure-Samples/Speech-Service-Actions-Template/documentation/1-setup.md

     1. Click **Create repository from template** to create your copy of this repository.

 1. After your repository is created, [clone the repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

-This template includes sample data from the [cognitive-services-speech-sdk repository](https://github.com/Azure-Samples/cognitive-services-speech-sdk/tree/master/sampledata/customspeech) for the purposes of this walk through.
-Details will follow, but eventually the sample data will be replaced with data for your own project.

 >**Note**: If you are using this solution as the starting point for a Custom Speech project with a lot of data, consider [configuring Git Large File Storage](4-advanced-customization.md#Use-Git-Large-File-Storage) to manage large files.